-A woman in danger contacted the wrong police force - over 3,000 miles away.
+A woman in danger contacted the wrong police force — over 3,000 miles away.
 Luckily, they still helped her.

 Durham police confirmed in a statement that their officers were contacted by the British constables on Wednesday and were immediately dispatched to a residence in the area of Audley Road and Taunton Road East, in the Canadian town of Ajax, where they found a 35-year-old man inside the woman’s house.

-When the police arrived, the male suspect fled but was eventually located in a residential yard, Canadian police said, where in an altercation he was arrested.
+When the police arrived, the male suspect fled but was eventually located in a residential yard, Canadian police said, where after an altercation he was arrested.
 The unnamed suspect, who police said was from Clarington, a nearby area, has been charged with several offenses, including breaking and entering a dwelling and assault.

-The victim received medical attention for her injuries, Canadian police force said.
+The victim received medical attention for her injuries, Canadian police said.

-Inspector Andrea Arthur, head of the force control room in Durham, England, — a popular college city that is home to some 48,000 people — called it an “an unusual incident.”
-She praised her team for remaining calm and assisting “Canadian colleagues” to resolve the situation quickly.
+Inspector Andrea Arthur, head of the force control room in Durham, England, — a popular college city that is home to about 48,000 people — called it an “an unusual incident.”
+She praised her team for remaining calm and helping “Canadian colleagues” to resolve the situation quickly.

 “If we can assist in rescuing a vulnerable victim in immediate danger, regardless of where they live, we will do all we can to help,” Arthur said.